oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/documenthistory.md

    * Discourage use of Resource Owner Password Credentials Grant
    * Added text on client impersonating resource owner
    * Recommend asymmetric methods for client authentication
-   * Discourage use of PKCE mode "plain"
+   * Encourage use of PKCE mode "S256"
    * PKCE may replace state for CSRF protection
    * AS SHOULD publish PKCE support
    * Cleaned up discussion on auth code injection
+   * AS MUST support PKCE

    -12